FAMILY &

 - Access to legal and immigration consultations through partnerships with Dornan Law and Associates and the Law Office of Sylvia Rodriguez.

-- Direct 1-1 Support: brief translation and/or interpretation of document(s), SNAP application, Dollar Energy Utility Assistance Program.
+- Direct 1-1 Support: brief translation and/or interpretation of document(s)

 - Referral Support: Referrals, community resources connection, and awareness to health care, government, legal, housing, social supports, pantry, and education.
 Referrals done via Unite US referral system and networking.